Skip to Main Content

 Online Scholarly & Trade Photography Journals to access at SLCC

-• Aperture Magazine (also available on a shelf in print at South), a nonprofit item, part of the Art-Full Text database
+• Aperture Magazine (also available in print at South), a nonprofit publication

-• British Journal of Photography (from 2009 to now) another scholarly journal
+• British Journal of Photography (from 2009 to now) a scholarly journal

-Use may go to the A to Z databases list, then select All Subjects, and use the drop down for Arts.
-From here is a list of Databases, such as Art Full-Text and JSTOR, which provide articles on Photography or famous Photographers and other Arts topics.
-The database, Films on Demand, has streaming online documentary movies (several on Photography).
-Database for Images
+(Use the A to Z databases list, then select All Subjects, and use the drop down for Arts.)
+From here is a list of Arts Databases, like:

-You will see that using the Library databases and collections will guarantee finding better, more reliable sources than with the Web alone.
+Using the Library databases and collections will guarantee finding better, more reliable sources than just with the Web / Google alone.
+And your teacher will be impressed with your (and Joe's) sources!

 Now it's your turn!